UniversalDependencies/docs/_pal/dep/case.md

 acl:relcl(ōy, šud)
 ~~~

 Case relations can be specified by adverbials (*ō* 'to', *andar ō* 'into', *abar ō* 'onto', *bē ō* 'forth/away to', *tā ō* 'up to', etc.).
-Against UD, we do not analyse those as combinations of prepositions We have to follow UD in assuming a flat structure.
+We have to follow UD in assuming a flat structure.
+Against UD, we do not analyse those as combinations of prepositions as the prepositional meaning of the single elements may differ (e.g. *bē ō* 'forth/away to', but prepositional *bē* 'without, except').

 - "time, which was unlimited up to the act of creation"
 ~~~ sdparse